Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

   }
 ```
 {{< /details >}}
-Yeah, that looks like a mess, let's try and flatten it down to get some easily understood control flow.
+Yeah, that looks like a mess.
+Let's try to flatten the nested state machines to get a function with an easily understood control flow.

 #### Simple State Machine Flattening
-{{< nobottommargin >}}Here's the first and seemingly easiest state machine to replace:{{< /nobottommargin >}}
+{{< nobottommargin >}}Here’s the first and seemingly the most uncomplicated state machine to replace:{{< /nobottommargin >}}
 ```js
 r1O = O1O.v4DD(
   function () {